leiless/dnsredir/README.md

 The health check works by sending `.
 IN NS` to upstream host, somewhat like a ping packet in `ICMP` protocol.
 Any response that is not a network error(for example, `REFUSED`, `SERVFAIL`, etc.) is taken as a healthy upstream.

-When all upstream hosts are down this plugin can opt fallback to randomly selecting a upstream host and sending the requests to it as last resort.
+When all upstream hosts are down this plugin can opt to fallback to randomly selecting a upstream host and sending the requests to it as last resort.

 ## Syntax